Zylann/godot_voxel/doc/source/multiplayer.md

 =============

 !!! warn
     Multiplayer is currently in experimental phase.
 It is possible to some extent, but may have issues to be improved and might even change completely in the future.
+Features mentionned here are also only available in the `master` branch.

 !!! note
     This page assumes you already have knowledge in general multiplayer programming.
 It is strongly recommended you learn it beforehand.
 You can have a look at [Godot's documentation page about networking](https://docs.godotengine.org/en/stable/tutorials/networking/index.html).